Isshin-ryū: Symbol

 Isshinryu No Megami (一心流の女神), or for short, Megami (女神) is the symbol of Isshin-ryu.
 It is represented on the Isshin-ryu crest and is often displayed on the front wall of the dojo next to a picture of Tatsuo Shimabuku.
 As an emblem for Isshin-ryū Tatsuo Shimabuku chose a half-sea-snake half-woman deity whom he had seen in a vision.
 She represents the strength of the snake and the quiet character of a woman, thus expressing the essence of the style.

-Based on the ryuzu kannon (Chief Dragon deity of Japanese Buddhism), Originally the Isshin-ryu emblem was called Isshin-ryu No Megami, which means 'Goddess of Isshinryu.'
-Some American Isshin-ryu karateka also call it Mizu Gami (水神), translating to "Water Goddess."
-Eiko Kaneshi, Tatsuo's right-hand-man, who was a Shinto priest, was asked if it was Mizu Gami.
-He said it has nothing to do with water.
-Isshin-ryu no Megami, or Megami for short, is correct.
-This is corroborated by Marien Jumelet who asked Shinsho Shimabuku and Kensho Tokumura what was the correct name.
-Classical Fighting Arts contends that this misunderstanding results from "erroneous information that appeared in a 1969 edition of Action Karate Magazine."

-The Isshin-ryu patch is rich with cross-linked symbolism where certain features could and do have three or more intended meanings behind them.
-Between factions exist variations of the patch, the portrait of the Isshin-ryu no Megami, and the symbols contained therein.